-After closing in March 2020, the Australian government is finalising plans to safely reopen Australia’s international border.
-From as early as 1 November in New South Wales and Victoria, the international border ban will lift, allowing fully vaccinated Australians to leave the country and travel abroad with the peace of mind that they will be able to easily return home whenever they please.
+After closing in March 2020, the Australian government finally reopened our international border on 1 November, allowing fully vaccinated Australians to leave the country and travel abroad with the peace of mind that they will be able to easily return home whenever they please.
+And from the 21st February 2022, all double-vaccinated travellers from across the globe will also be able to join us in the land down under!

-So, get ready for emotional reunions, epic holiday snaps, and travel experiences worthy of telling the grandkids someday.
-We are ready to Free the Holiday!
+We’ve already seen emotional reunions, epic holiday snaps, and travel experiences worthy of telling the grandkids about someday all over our Insta feeds.
+So, we wouldn’t be surprised if you’re ready to get back to travel too.
 But first, there are a few things you need to know before you start booking your next trip, like who can travel, where you can go and importantly, when.
 Luckily, we’ve got the deets ready for you.

 Leaving Australia?
 Here’s what you’ll need.